- What are aquatic invasive species?

 Help stop aquatic invasive species

 One of the most important things you can do to stop aquatic invasive species is to not move water, fish, plants or aquatic life from one water body to another.
-If you boat, fish or use Yukon waters you should follow the Check, Drain, Clean guidelines to stop aquatic invasive species.
+If you boat, fish or use Yukon waters you should follow the Clean, Drain, Dry guidelines to stop aquatic invasive species.

 Note: It’s illegal to bring live water creatures into Yukon waters or to transfer them among bodies of water without a permit.
 This includes live fish, uncured fish eggs, crayfish, leeches and water plants.